N3LOWI/example-repo/README.md

-# Example read me for example repo
+# Example repo to test Git and Java things
-This is a sample
+Mostly exercices